project-bluebird/dodo/Specification.md

 - `longitude`: A double in the range [-180, 180).
 The aircraft's longitude.
 - `heading`: A double in the range [0, 360).
 The aircraft's heading in degrees.
 - `altitude`: A double in the range [0, 6000].
 The aircraft's altitude in feet.
 For altitudes in excess of 6000ft a flight level should be specified instead.
-- `flight_level`: A integer of 60 or more.
+- `flight_level`: An integer of 60 or more.
 The aircraft's flight level.
 - `speed`: A non-negative double.
 The aircraft's speed in knots (KCAS).

 Either the `altitude` or `flight_level` argument must be given, but not both.